nikodunk/roomsolar/_landingpages/index.md

 # The DIY, plug and play solar battery system that can run your home

-Runs your home off stored sunshine most of the year, saves you money day to day (pays for itself in 4 years), and backs you up in power outages.
+- Runs your home off stored sunshine most of the year,
+- While the grid is on it saves you money (pays for itself in 4 years) and makes your consumption greener
+- Seamlessly backs you up when it's not.
+We don't even notice power outages, public safety shut-offs, hurricane outages.

+My favorite 3 benefits are

-- Mobile - take it with you if you move.
-"To-Go system"
+- "It's To-Go" - take it with you if you move.
+Throw it in the back of a truck.
+No permanent attachments or mounts to worry about.
-- Non destructive - just place it on your roof without making holes "Landlord-friendly"
+- Landlord-friendly - Non destructively place it on your roof without making holes.
+No roof damange, holes, or permits.
-- Hybrid - Runs off solar, then off the battery, then flips to the grid if both other sources are dead as plan C. It's like a plug-in hybrid that only starts using gas once the batteries are drained.
+- Hybrid - Runs off solar, then off the battery, then flips to the grid if both other sources are dead as plan C. It's "like a plug-in hybrid" that only starts using gas once the batteries are drained.
 But the batteries on this thing are huge and recharge every day.
+It's like an off-grid system, but won't leave you in the dark if you get a string of really dark days in winter.

 <img src="/assets/3000w-apartment-solar/solar-kit-9.jpg" />